dmccreary/graph-systems-thinking/docs/references.md

 I think the decomposition approach is sound but I have not used it extensively.

-My only dissapointment is that they only spend a few pages on Causal Loop Diagrams.
+My only disappointment is that they only spend a few pages on Causal Loop Diagrams.

 #### Thinking in Systems
 [Thinking in Systems](https://www.chelseagreen.com/product/thinking-in-systems/) by Donella H. Meadows.